Jithendiran/OS-explo/8086/program/README.md

 In 8086 there only real mode is supported, linux won't run here, but we can get some grip on basics.
 These programs are enough to get the grip

+`nasm -f bin boot.asm -o /tmp/boot.img` To compile the code

+`ndisasm -o 0x7c00 /tmp/boot.img` To view the compiled code

+`qemu-system-i386 -fda /tmp/boot.img -nographic` To execute the without graphics, we can't access keyboard and other stuffs

+`qemu-system-i386 -fda /tmp/boot.img ` To start with graphics mode, we can access keyboard

 ### 1. Simple Print and Segment Initialization

 Boot code will be found at `0x07c00`